DeeptanshuM/learningDeepLearning/README.md

 Regularization -- add picture of notes

 Why does regularization reduce overfitting?
 - L~2~ regularization introduces term in cost equation that penalizes weight matrices for being too large
 - overfitting —> If lambda is large then W is small then Z is small then tanh is roughly linear then evey layer computes something roughly linear and so it reduces overfitting

 Dropout regularization
 - go through each and eliminate some nodes randomly from that layer —> you end with a smaller, diminished network; repeat this for every training example
 - Inverted dropout is the most popular implementation

+Why does drop out work?
+- It's like L~2~ regularization, but more adaptive
+- Intuiation : can’t rely on any one feature, so have to spread out weights —> shrinks weights —> e.g., useful in computer vision because there are so many input features overfitting is very common and dropout is very useful here
+- downside cost function is no longer well defined —> may not go down with every iteration of gradient descent

+data auigmentation hack: to get more data for computer vision, just modify existing images: flip horizontally, randomly rotate and zoom etc.

+Early stopping
+- stop iterating when dev set error is minimum
+- downside: this is against the practice of orthogonalization
+- orthogonalization: focus on one task at a time—> first optimize cost function (gradient descent etc…) —> second do not over fit (regularization etc…)
+- Early stopping couples the first and second tasks